roeyhappy/AIoT-workshop/README.md

     + device_cert= 'put your device certification here'
 + Do not cross over me, thanks!!!!!!!!!!!!!!

-1. endpoint is the address of IoT core, this information is important, it will be in a seperate document.
+1. endpoint is the address of IoT core, this information is important, it will be in a separate document.
-2. port is a number that you need to connect to IoT core, it will be in a seperate document.
+2. port is a number that you need to connect to IoT core, it will be in a separate document.
 3. root_cert is used to identify the server is the real server.
 4. private_key is used to unlock the message that received from servers.
 5. device_cert is used to let server identify the device is the real device.

 ### TransmitIoTData()
 This function is used to transmit message to IoT core.
-There are four varibles you need to work with:
+There are four variables you need to work with:

-+  Your Beautyful work should be under!!!!!!!
++  Your Beautiful work should be under!!!!!!!
     + thingname = 'your thing name should be here'
     + groupid = 'which group you are in??'
     + group_member_count = 'How many members in your group'